miker704/Strife/patch_V5_notes.md

     another tab while in the shop page.
     - Replaced N!TR0 with Nitro to fit button test in shop page.
     - Replaced N!TR0 with Nitro to fit button test in Avatar Decoration Preview Modal.
+    - Replaced N!TR0 with Nitro to fit button test in Profile Effect Preview Modal.
     - Completed Shop Page.